projectcaluma/ember-emeis/README.md

   // show only a subset of the main navigation entries navigationEntries = ["users", "scopes"];

+  /*
-  // On each model edit view (e.g. users) you can define a list of custom buttons.
-Each button needs a label and a callback function.
-The callback function gets the current active model as first argument.
-Optionally you can highlight the button with the 'type' attribute. customButtons = {
+   On each model edit view (e.g. users) you can define a custom component.
+The component will be rendered at the bottom of the edit view, but above the primary form buttons.
+Each component can be designed freely and the model will be passed into the component as `@model` argument.
+For a working demo have a look at our "dummy-button" at "dummy/app/components/dummy-button".
-    users: [
-      {
-        label: "My Button", // this could also be an ember-intl translation key
-        callback: () => window.alert("test"),
-        type: "danger" // leave blank or choose between primary, danger },
+  */
-      {
+  customComponents = {
-        label: "A second Button",
-        callback: (model) => console.log(model),
-      }
-    ]
-  };
+    users: DummyButton,
+  },
   // define custom fields for a given context (user, scope, role or permission) metaFields = {
     user: [],